SYNTHESIS | FGN LIST | FGN FOOTNOTES | FGN VS. TREE OF LIFE |

 Footnote 19 : Costa has proposed in 2008 that other family-group names be built from full names of genera, (1) Callopanchacini with a stem based on callopanchac-, (2) Aphyosemionina with a stem based on aphyosemion- ; Laan, Eschmeyer & Fricke (2014) have shown those are un-necessary changes, because original stem is correct (1) or alternatively original stem cannot be changed (resp.
 2), even they fit, in part, with ICZN rules.

-Footnote 20 : present systematics of Pantanodontidae are herein based on latest evidence by Meinema & Huber, 2023, with morpho-osteology, and by Bragança, Amorim and Costa, 2018 from a multigene molecular analysis of a single component (other congener, not studied), as the most basal unit of suborder Cyprinodontoidei, already initiated by Pohl, Milvertz, Meyer & Vences (2015), who place (today) Aliteranodon ndoano, previously as Pantanodon stuhlmanni in a rogue positioning outside all lampeyes, implying resurrection of family Pantanodontidae (already proposed by Rosen in 1965, upgraded from subfamily level by Whitehead in 1962) ; on the other hand, in the same publication, from molecular data, Bragança, Amorim and Costa spin-off all other lampeyes from Poeciliidae, and upgrade them as 2 distinct families, Procatopodidae for African components and Fluviphylacidae for Southamerican components, but this is based only on 6 of those lampeye species, out of about 70) and that is not followed herein ; the in-depth analysis of that paper raises several questions that push to post-pone those changes, other than Pantanodon, until further confirmations and to let time to time : (1) too few species of lampeyes are included in the study, notably none from East Africa, only one from Central Africa, (2) no species of lampeyes outside the deep-bodied group (Procatopus and related genera, Aplocheilichthys) are included in the study, (3) no species of Cubanichthyinae is included in the study (while following morpho-osteology, they would be positioned in the tree exactly in-between Aliteranodon ndoano (previously as Pantanodon stuhlmanni) and Cyprinodontidae, (4) the authors do not consider alternative (more lumping) strategies, in a more parsimonious process, to define families with new components diagnosed and with subfamilies, ending up with less numerous families (and new diagnoses), (5) philosophically if the authors claim a splitting strategy for their 5 families (moving the previous 7 or 8 families in Cyprinodontiformes to 14), which is respectable, they contradictorily propose a lumping strategy for Aplocheilidae, in one family without explanation, instead of 3, Aplocheilidae, Nothobranchiidae and Rivulidae, well separated by previous molecular data ; at this stage, latest morphological evidence by Ghedotti (2000) (and just before by Huber, 1999) are totally in-congruent with molecular evidence for lampeyes (also, a general situation to all fishes) and more research is needed to clarify that unsatisfactory picture, all the more that Bragança (pers. cmm to Huber, May 2019) announces a new phylogeny of lampeyes based on a much larger sample, in the future ; in total herein, apart from upgrading African lampeyes (that are spun-off from genus Pantanodon) to full family status as Procatopodidae, and separating Congopanchax as a distinct genus based on a later survey, all lower levels of that family are necessarily kept unchanged until missing data and further stable evidence (expected by Bragança in 2022) for all generic components are published, including Aplocheilichthys (which is nested nearby Procatopus, hence with Aplocheilichthyinae as a junior synonym of Procatopodinae).
+Footnote 20 : present systematics of Pantanodontidae are herein based on latest evidence by Meinema & Huber, 2023 and by Huber & Meinema, 2024, with morpho-osteology, and by Bragança, Amorim and Costa, 2018 from a multigene molecular analysis of a single component (other congener, not studied), as the most basal unit of suborder Cyprinodontoidei, already initiated by Pohl, Milvertz, Meyer & Vences (2015), who place (today) Aliteranodon ndoano, previously as Pantanodon stuhlmanni in a rogue positioning outside all lampeyes, implying resurrection of family Pantanodontidae (already proposed by Rosen in 1965, upgraded from subfamily level by Whitehead in 1962) ; on the other hand, in the same publication, from molecular data, Bragança, Amorim and Costa spin-off all other lampeyes from Poeciliidae, and upgrade them as 2 distinct families, Procatopodidae for African components and Fluviphylacidae for Southamerican components, but this is based only on 6 of those lampeye species, out of about 70) and that is not followed herein ; the in-depth analysis of that paper raises several questions that push to post-pone those changes, other than Pantanodon, until further confirmations and to let time to time : (1) too few species of lampeyes are included in the study, notably none from East Africa, only one from Central Africa, (2) no species of lampeyes outside the deep-bodied group (Procatopus and related genera, Aplocheilichthys) are included in the study, (3) no species of Cubanichthyinae is included in the study (while following morpho-osteology, they would be positioned in the tree exactly in-between Aliteranodon ndoano (previously as Pantanodon stuhlmanni) and Cyprinodontidae, (4) the authors do not consider alternative (more lumping) strategies, in a more parsimonious process, to define families with new components diagnosed and with subfamilies, ending up with less numerous families (and new diagnoses), (5) philosophically if the authors claim a splitting strategy for their 5 families (moving the previous 7 or 8 families in Cyprinodontiformes to 14), which is respectable, they contradictorily propose a lumping strategy for Aplocheilidae, in one family without explanation, instead of 3, Aplocheilidae, Nothobranchiidae and Rivulidae, well separated by previous molecular data ; at this stage, latest morphological evidence by Ghedotti (2000) (and just before by Huber, 1999) are totally in-congruent with molecular evidence for lampeyes (also, a general situation to all fishes) and more research is needed to clarify that unsatisfactory picture, all the more that Bragança (pers. cmm to Huber, May 2019) announces a new phylogeny of lampeyes based on a much larger sample, in the future ; in total herein, apart from upgrading African lampeyes (that are spun-off from genus Pantanodon) to full family status as Procatopodidae, and separating Congopanchax as a distinct genus based on a later survey, all lower levels of that family are necessarily kept unchanged until missing data and further stable evidence (expected by Bragança in 2022) for all generic components are published, including Aplocheilichthys (which is nested nearby Procatopus, hence with Aplocheilichthyinae as a junior synonym of Procatopodinae).

 Footnote 21 : present systematics of Goodeinae are unstable (but strongly studied) with as much as about 2 dozens of valid genera and about 3 dozens of valid extant species, molecularly more or less confirmed, showing strikingly that those fish are strongly differentiated in terms of morphology ; however recent studies have shaded previous results showing that some divided morphospecies are in fact ecotypes of a single phylogenetic species ; besides, some genera are considered as valid by some authors and synonyms for some others (e.g., Hubbsina, Neotoca, the former herein as synonym, because unstable in molecular trees, the latter as valid), and, independently, genus Xenotoca is molecularly paraphyletic but the description of a new genus, if necessary, is pending since at least a decade ; according to Parker et al. (2019), molecular results for all genera and family-group names in Goodeidae based on nuclear data are not consistent with molecular results based on mitochondrial data on both upper nodes and lower nodes (and genus Ataeniobius is weakly supported) ; in total the herein given picture is the mirror of present, but still quite unstable, evidence in terms of the number of valid genera (it could be reduced to a few… but with new uneasy diagnoses to be done) and of the valid family-group names [ref.: Parker, E., A. Dornburg, O.D.
 Dominguez & K.R.
 Piller.
 2019.
 Assessing Phylogenetic Information to Reveal Uncertainty in Historical Data: An Example Using Goodeinae (Teleostei: Cyprinodontiformes: Goodeidae).
 Mol.
 Phylogenet.
 Evol., doi.org/10.1016/j.ympev.2019.01.025] ; the synonymization of Chapalichthyini into Zoogoneticini is published in Huber (2019) following molecuar evidence of Chapalichthys nested sub-branch.